jessepav/lacygoill-wiki-backup/vim/command.md

 not what `:windo` does.

 ##
-## An error is raised for a command which is not even executed!
+## An error is given for a command which is not even executed!

-When Vim parses  a *known* command with  a *wrong* syntax in  a *skipped* block, the command is not run, *but* an error is raised:
+When Vim parses  a *known* command with  a *wrong* syntax in  a *skipped* block, the command is not run, *but* an error is given:

     $ vim -Nu NONE +'if 0 | clear foo | endif'
     Error detected while processing command line:˜